Are Children Born Here Australian Citizens?

 If a child is born to parents who are not citizens and the child is ‘ordinarily resident’ in Australia until he or she reaches the age of ten, the child becomes eligible for citizenship at the age of ten.
 A child in this situation is still eligible to become a citizen if they have been temporarily absent from Australia during this period so long as their regular home has been Australia.
 To determine this, the department will look at:

-- How long the child has lived in Australia;
+- how long the child has lived in Australia;

-- Whether the child considers Australia their home;
+- whether the child considers Australia their home;

-- Whether the child has had a period of absence from Australia and the nature of that absence;
+- whether the child has had a period of absence from Australia and the nature of that absence;

-- If the child had a period of absence from Australia, whether they retained their right to re-enter Australia during their absence;
+- if the child had a period of absence from Australia, whether they retained their right to re-enter Australia during their absence;

-- The nature and extent of the child’s ties to Australia such as whether their family is here, whether they attended school and their involvement in the community.
+- the nature and extent of the child’s ties to Australia such as whether their family is here, whether they attended school and their involvement in the community.

-If the child was removed from Australia before they reached their 10th birthday and did not retain the right to re-enter the country, they will not be considered ‘ordinarily resident’ in Australia and will not be eligible for citizenship.
+If the child was removed from Australia before they reached their tenth birthday and did not retain the right to re-enter the country, they will not be considered ‘ordinarily resident’ in Australia and will not be eligible for citizenship.

 An exception exists in relation to the children of foreign diplomats, who cannot be taken to have been ‘ordinarily resident’ in Australia for the purpose of citizenship even if they have spent their first 10 years here.